Altavilla’s up-and-down season takes turn for the better with return to Mariners bullpen

 “It was just an opportunity to take a step back,” Altavilla said.
 “It’s easier to control outings in Double-A. Triple-A guys are right on the cusp of being in the big leagues, and they’re really good, especially with using major league balls, it’s a huge hitter’s league now.
 But, it was just an easier way for me to take a step back and get back to being me.”

-Mariners manager Scott Servais said he’s seen video of the adjustments Altivalla made in the minors, and the results are promising.
+Mariners manager Scott Servais said he’s seen Altavilla’s minor league results through video.

 “It does look like he tried to clean some things up in his delivery just to be more consistent,” Servais said.
 “His release point and his timing.
 It looks like he’s getting good results. ...
 Commanding his stuff and staying ahead of the hitters will be the key for him.”